S’mores Lava Cakes – Gooey chocolate lava cakes with a graham cracker crust, topped with toasted marshmallows, just like a s’more!

 - Preheat oven to 425.
 Spray each ramekin with cooking spray, coating all of the inside of the ramekin.
 Put the three tablespoons of sugar into one ramekin, shake and turn the ramekin to coat it with sugar.
 Pour remaining sugar into next ramekin, turn to coat.
 Repeat with remaining ramekins.
 Place ramekins on a baking sheet.

-- Prepare the graham cracker crusts.
-Place graham cracker sheets in your food processor or blender and pulse until fine crumbs form.
+- Place graham cracker sheets in your food processor or blender and pulse until fine crumbs form.
 Add sugar and pulse again.
 Add melted butter and pulse until combined.
 Press mixture into the bottoms of the ramekins.
 (You may have some left over, simply discard it if you do)

 - Whisk eggs and egg yolks with sugar until light and foamy (3-4 minutes).
 In a small sauce pan, melt chocolate chips with the butter and stir until smooth.
 Mix melted chocolate into egg-sugar mixture.
 Whisk in flour.